-With the 2016 Summer Olympic Games in Rio underway, we take a glance over past Games and ask: Should politics be benched at the Olympics, granting athletes the space to compete for their dreams?
+With the 2018 Winter Olympic Games in South Korea underway, we take a glance over past Games and ask: Should politics be benched at the Olympics, granting athletes the space to compete for their dreams?

 Have your say.
 Can sports and politics ever be separated?

 Proposed boycotts due to Nazi Germany’s human rights abuses and propaganda